f5devcentral/f5-agility-labs-adc/docs/class11/exercise1.rst

 Next, we will investigate the Local Password Policy

-Navigate to Authentication & Access -> Authentication Settings and click on the **Show** button for *Local Password Policy*.
+Navigate to *Authentication & Access -> Authentication Settings* and click on the **Show** button for *Local Password Policy*.
 Here you can see the default password policy settings for users that is a strong default position, however options exist to align with organization standards for longer minimum passwords, change differential and required characters.

 .. image:: images/image9.png
    :alt: image9.png
    :width: 50%

- - CLI commands [Not from config mode]
+CLI SHow commands

 .. code-block:: none